 All good things must come to an end.
 For bouncers, the general recommendation is that your baby has outgrown it once they’ve reached 20 pounds or can comfortably sit up on their own.

-At this point, there’s the risk that your baby could tip the bouncer over as they sit up or roll over on their own.
 You can reduce these risks by buckling your baby in — which you should do regardless of age — but as your little one gets stronger, they may try to wrestle themselves out of the seat anyway.

 In terms of maximum weight limits, always check the specific recommendations from the manufacturer, as weight thresholds vary.

 With jumpers, you’ll need to check the weight limits and phase it out once your child reaches that limit.
 The weight limit can vary by manufacturer, but the most common upper range is usually between 25 and 33 pounds.

 Beyond ensuring that your baby is developmentally ready or the right weight for a bouncer or jumper, you should also consider safety recalls.